 - Hong Kong to Sydney in Cathay Pacific 777 Business Class

 One big perk of flying Cathay Pacific First Class through Hong Kong is that you’ll get access to the excellent The Wing and The Pier First Class lounges (even if your onward flight is in Business Class).
 Note that Cathay Pacific have temporarily closed some of its lounges in Hong Kong due to recent unfortunate events, we cover this in detail in a separate guide.

-Summing up: why choose this flight?
+Summing up: why choose Cathay Pacific First Class?

-Book Cathay Pacific First Class if you want to experience one of the most comfortable beds in the sky, a very private cabin and impeccable Cathay Pacific service – as long as you can find the award space in the first place.
+Book Cathay Pacific First Class if you want to experience one of the most comfortable beds in the sky, a very private cabin and impeccable Cathay Pacific service—as long as you can find the award space in the first place.